 We have employment agreements with Messrs.
 LeDoux, Wolf and Fortin.
 Under the terms of each agreement, the officer's employment is at-will and the employment may be terminated at any time, with or without cause, by either the officer or the Company.
 Each officer receives an annual salary, payable no less frequently than bi-weekly, and may receive certain employee benefits available generally to other corporate officers, including, without limitation, bonus compensation in a manner and at a level determined from time to time in the sole discretion of the Board of Directors, medical, dental, term life, short and long term disability, and long term care.
-The annual salaries of Messrs.
-LeDoux, Wolf and Fortin in effect at October 1, 2016 were:
+The Company also may invite officers and their spouses to attend Company-related events and generally provides for, or reimburses expenses of, such officers' and spouses' travel, food and lodging for attendance at such events.